How it works

 The Drive & Drop Food Drive event occurs on the first Saturday of December, starting at 9:00 a.m.
 The collection barrels will be available for your donations between December 1st and December 14th.

-Every year, volunteers come from the Lions, Kiwanis, Rotary, Clark County Amateur Radio Club, Boy Scouts, Girl Scouts, local church groups, high school clubs, and several other organizations, as well as hundreds of other individuals who answer the call for help.
+Every year, volunteers come from the Vancouver Lions, civic clubs, Clark County Amateur Radio Club, Boy Scouts, Girl Scouts, local church groups, high school clubs, and several other organizations, as well as hundreds of other individuals who answer the call for help.
 Members from local service organizations and other community leaders head up the various staging sites.

 Where it is